crstansbury/PSlabaudition/README.md

 Step 2: Run the install script.

-Step 2.1: Enable your user account access to the labInstal.sh script:
+Step 2.1: Enable your user account access to the labInstal.sh script.
+You will be promted to enter your password:
 `sudo chmod +x PSlabaudition/labInstall.sh`

 Step 2.2: Run the install script: